Featured

 Step 3: Submit an Infringement Complaint

 Now that your IP is registered and verified, you can file a formal complaint against any listing that infringes upon your rights.
-The process is relatively straightforward, but accuracy and clear evidence are essential.
+The process is relatively straightforward, but accurate, clear evidence is required.

 • Access Complaint Submission: In your IPP dashboard, click on “Submit a Complaint”.

-• Select Platform: Choose “1688.com” as the platform where the infringement occurred.
+• Select: Choose “1688.com” as the where the infringement occurred.

 • Choose IP Type: Select the type of IP right being infringed (e.g., trademark, patent, copyright).